See the results of our 2022 Personal Finance Study!

 No. 6: Get your phone in on the action

 There’s something to be said for the lost art of manually clipping coupons from those pamphlets that appear on your front stoop or in your mailbox.
 But we also have technology your grandmother’s coupon drawer could only dream about.
 Consider checking out some savings apps so you can get the best prices on all of your Turkey Day provisions.

 No doubt you already have a whole collection of classic Thanksgiving recipes, but it doesn’t hurt to learn some more.
 There are many budget-friendly recipes online just waiting to be found.
 Moseman even shared two she created herself that shouldn’t tap too deeply into your bank account: southern style squash casserole and foolproof boneless turkey breast.

 There’s a tendency to go overboard on the food when it comes to your Thanksgiving menu.
 But making too many different dishes won’t only cut into the budget, it may lessen the enjoyment of the later dishes.
 Correale warns against serving your guests too many appetizers or stuffing them with dinner rolls so they’ll be nice and hungry when the Thanksgiving turkey -- or whatever entree you settle on -- hits the table.
 Simple dishes can be the best ones.

 No. 9: Take stock of what you already have

 Got any old cans in the back of your cabinet that you totally forgot were there?
 What about frozen vegetables in the back of your freezer?
 Instant mashed potatoes under the sink?
+Parmesan cheese in your socks?
 Before you get started on shopping, see what you can make with what you’ve already got lying around.
-Unless you have a spare turkey in your yard, you’ll probably still have to do some shopping, but you may as well cut out expenses where you can.
+Unless you have a spare turkey in your yard, you’ll probably still have to do some shopping, but you may as well cut expenses where you can.